abbel97/Mobile-App-Project/README.md

    - Description
    - location
 3. View submitted requests
-4. Delete/Cancel a request
+4. Delete/Edit a request

 #### Request Handling Options (We may do both)
 - **Option A:** Customer selects and assigns a specific Service Provider
 - **Option B:** Customer submits a request, and Professional can view and accept it
 ---
-### Electrician Flow
+### Professional Flow
 1. Register and Login
 2. View available job requests
 3. Accept a job request
-4. View assigned jobs
+4. View accepted jobs
-5. Update job status:
-   - Pending
-   - Completed
+5. Edit Profile

 ---